fedgut/web_framework/README.md

 # Using the Framework

-- The framework separates CSS files according to function:
+- The framework separates CSS files according to function to make it easier to maintain:
   -cssreset.css to homologate style irrespective of browser -layout.css has general containers
   -grid.css has the grid elements and classes